WEC-Sim/WEC-Sim/source/advanced_features.rst

 STL File Generation
 +++++++++++++++++++++++++
-When the nonlinear option is turned on, the geometry file (``*.stl``) (previously only used for visualization purposes in linear simulations) is used as the discretized body surface on which the non-linear pressure forces are integrated.
-A good STL mesh resolution is required for the WEC body geometry file(s) when using the non-linear buoyancy and Froude-Krylov wave excitation in WEC-Sim.
+When the nonlinear option is turned on, the geometry file (``*.stl``) (previously only used for visualization purposes in linear simulations) is used as the discretized body surface on which the nonlinear pressure forces are integrated.
+A good STL mesh resolution is required for the WEC body geometry file(s) when using the nonlinear buoyancy and Froude-Krylov wave excitation in WEC-Sim.
 The simulation accuracy will increase with increased surface resolution (i.e. the number of discretized surface panels specified in the ``*.stl`` file), but the computation time will also increase.

-There are many ways to generate an STL file; however, it is important to verify the quality of the mesh before running WEC-Sim simulations with the non-linear hydro flag turned on.
+There are many ways to generate an STL file; however, it is important to verify the quality of the mesh before running WEC-Sim simulations with the nonlinear hydro flag turned on.
 An STL file can be exported from most CAD programs, but few allow adequate mesh refinement.
 A good program to perform STL mesh refinement is `Rhino <https://www.rhino3d.com/>`_.
 Some helpful resources explaining how to generate and refine an STL mesh in Rhino can be found `on Rhino's website <https://wiki.mcneel.com/rhino/meshfaqdetails>`_ and `on Youtube <https://www.youtube.com/watch?v=CrlXAMPfHWI>`_.

 ..
 Note::